 Supplemental Tables

 Supplemental Table 1.
-All 184 Radiocarbon Samples and Conventional Radiocarbon Ages (CRA) Used in This Study.
+All 184 Radiocarbon Samples and Conventional Radiocarbon Ages (CRA) used in this study.
 The δ13C, 15N and C values are reported from separate IRMS measurements.
 For a measure of data robustness from a comparison of the 34 instances of UGAMS and GrM data on split samples, see Supplemental Figure 12.